cc1234475/visage/README.md

 ![](_media/logo.png)

-Visage is a userscript for stash to do facial recognition on video's and images in [Stash](https://github.com/stashapp/stash).
+Visage is a userscript to do facial recognition on video's and images in [Stash](https://github.com/stashapp/stash).

 # Stash Userscripts